fabi-cast/data-ber-10-19/module-2_projects/visualizing-real-world-data-project/your-code/README.md

 ## Workflow

 1. Define the main topic of the project and state relevant questions to answer
-2. Research about polar bear main facts
+2. Scientific Research about Polar Bear species
 3. Extract relevant data about the species and climate change factors closely related
 4. Data wrangling
 5. Data exploration